jrahkonen/latuviitta/README.md

 # latuviitta
-Example commands for GDAL utilities
+Command examples for GDAL utilities
-## Subtitle
+## Support
+Use GitHub issues for reporting bugs and suggesting new command examples
 ## Licence
 CC-By 4.0